Everything You Need to Know About a Pinky Toe Bunion

 Visual Signs:

-• Bony Bump: The most noticeable sign is a bony bump forming on the outer side of your pinky toe joint.
-This bump may become more prominent over time.
+1. Bony Bump: You may see a bony bump on the outside of your pinky toe joint.
+This bump can get bigger as time goes by.

-• Skin Redness: The skin around the bony bump may appear red and irritated, especially if your shoes rub against it.
+2. Skin Redness: The skin near the bump may look red and feel sore.
+This happens more when your shoes press on it.

 Pain and Discomfort:

-• Pain at the Bunion Site: You might experience pain or tenderness when you press on the bony bump or when wearing shoes.
+1. Pain at the Bunion Site: You may feel pain or tenderness when you touch the bump or when you wear shoes.

 Other Signs: